openhoat/quizzy/README.md

 #### cli

 This directory contains all the Single Page Application code powered by Vuejs.

+The client part is based on VueJS with vue-i18n, vue-router, and vuex (it can also be used as a boilerplate project for VueJS)

 - [config.yml](cli/config.yml) : configuration settings of the single page app
 - [helper.js](cli/helper.js) : util functions